selenearchive/selenearchive.github.io/CONTRIBUTING.md

 Note: [original.md](orignal.md) is intended to be a copy of the original Reddit post and is not to be modified. [collection.md](collection.md) is the one that may be changed and updated.

+# Issues

+No restrictions are in place regarding issues at the moment, provided that they are relevant and don't violate the core philosophy of this project.